Seamoose04/dashcam-processor/docs/task_flow_overview.md

 # 4. VEHICLE_DETECT → PLATE_DETECT

-A GPU worker pops a VEHICLE_DETECT task:

-* Runs YOLO vehicle model
-* Produces a list of detected vehicles (bounding boxes)
+GPU worker → YOLO vehicle model → list of detected vehicles (bounding boxes).

-Dispatcher receives result and reloads the original frame from `frame_store` when downstream processors need pixels, then:

-* For each vehicle detected, creates a **PLATE_DETECT** task with:
+For each vehicle detected, the handler creates a **PLATE_DETECT** task with:

 * car bounding box
 * same dependencies

 One vehicle → one PLATE_DETECT task.